strontian/longleaf-relay/README.md

 exampleClient.publishString(String toPublish, String channelName);
 ```

-Java objects can be encoded as JSON, and used to communicate; very powerful for building more sophisticated client behavior:
+Java objects can be encoded as JSON and sent as messages, a power way to build sophisticated client behavior:
 ```java
 exampleClient.publishObject(Object toPublish, String channelName);
 ```